toasterllc/FFCC-Metal/README.md

 ## Performance

-The average time to process a single image (with the supplied example project) is ~1.9 ms on an Apple M3 MacBook Pro.
+The average time to process a single image (with the included example project) is ~1.9 ms on an Apple M3 MacBook Pro.